music-information-retrieval-UA/music-information-retrieval-UA.github.io/Resources.md

 In a more practical sense, Meinard Müller recently presented a [tutorial](https://www.audiolabs-erlangen.de/resources/MIR/FMP/C0/C0.html) with a large collection of Python Notebooks that deal with a large number of MIR topics in a more technical manner.

 Finally, if you are further interested in the topic, you should visit the main webpage of the [International Society of Music Information Retrieval (ISMIR)](https://www.ismir.net/) in which a large number of resources including datasets, tutorials, scientific papers, and software tools are provided.

+# Class materials
+You may access the materials of the course in the following [link](https://drive.google.com/u/0/open?id=1Fz-TWCEHSExANgW4G9t4lnWM4Y3BhWLTh-eUOUOrB4A).